gameqa/docs/api-setup/introduction.md

 $ npm install
 ```

 **Note:** Lastly, the API section depends on a few different 3rd party tools and services.
-They have user interfaces which are relatively easy to navigate.
-However, if you notice any changes to these interfaces, feel free to submit a pull request for the [Docs](https://github.com/gameqa/docs) repo (the one you're reading right now!) to help other researchers and developers.
+These tools and services have user interfaces that might change over time.
+However, they have user interfaces which are relatively easy to navigate.
+So if you notice any changes to these interfaces, feel free to submit a pull request for the [Docs](https://github.com/gameqa/docs) repo (the one you're reading right now!) to help researchers and developers in the future.